Oluwablin/library-management/README.md

 • Delete a record
 • List all record
 • View all libraries
+• Create library
+• Edit a library
+• Delete a library
+• Create student or user
+• Edit a student or user
+• Delete a student or user
+• List all students or users

 ### Admin View
-• Create new tenant/user
+• Create new tenant/user in same library
+• Update a tenant/user in same library
+• Delete a tenant/user in same library
+• List all tenants/users in same library
-• List all records
+• List all records in same library
+• View a record in same library
+• View a library

 ### User Panel
-• View record
+• View a record
-• View library
+• View a library

 ## Project Setup